MicrosoftDocs/windows-dev-docs/uwp/launch-resume/launch-default-apps-settings.md

 ## The Default Apps settings URL

 ms-settings:defaultapps launches the Windows Settings app and navigates to the Default Apps settings page.
-Starting with Windows 11, version 21H2 (with 2023-04 Cumulative Update) or 22H2 (with 2023-04 Cumulative Update), you can append an additional query string parameter in escaped URI format to launch directly to the settings page for a specific application.
+Starting with Windows 11, version 21H2 (with 2023-04 Cumulative Update), 22H2 (with 2023-04 Cumulative Update), and 23H2 or later, you can append an additional query string parameter in escaped URI format to launch directly to the settings page for a specific application.

 There are three query string parameters.
 The query string parameter to be used depends on how the application was installed.